 Did you know that the name ‘MUTU’ came from ‘mummy tummy’?
 (Brit version of mommy tummy).
 We have lots of affectionate names for our middle after having babies.
-Mommy tummy, baby belly, jelly belly, pooch, muffin top… Whatever you call yours, name it with love.
+Mommy belly, baby belly, jelly belly, mommy pouch, pooch, muffin top… the list goes on.
+Whatever you call yours, name it with love.
 That tummy did an amazing thing and deserves respect.

 Here’s some top-line truth bombs, with links to more detail where you want it.